superluminar-io/aws_fundamentals_workshop/docs/3_conclusion.md

    - Relational Database Service (RDS)
    - Virtual Private Cloud (VPC) and Networking

-2. You've learned about Infrastructure as Code (IaC) using the AWS Cloud Development Kit (CDK), and applied it to deploy resources throughout the workshop.
+2. You've learned about Infrastructure as Code (IaC) using Pulumi, and applied it to deploy resources throughout the workshop.

 3. You've practiced using the AWS Management Console, AWS CLI, and programmatic tools to interact with AWS services.